 You work for a protected area as payed or volunteer park staff and are interested in transboundary exchange?

 EUROPARC Germany supports professionals and volunteers in European protected areas in exchanging knowhow and competencies and in building up international cooperation.
-The project “international exchange of competences of players in protected areas” (ANNIKA) focusses on one-week international study trips of approximately six participants – payed and volunteer park staff – that treat the following subjects:
+The project “international exchange of competences of players in protected areas” (ANNIKA) focusses on international study trips of approximately six participants – payed and volunteer park staff – that treat the following subjects:

 - Education for sustainable development (e.g. Junior Ranger)